Samsung/tizen-docs/docs/application/dotnet/guides/nui/styling-controls-with-JSON.md

 testButton.SetStyleName("CustomButton");
 ```

-## Handle theme change
+## Change theme

-It is possible to observe whether the used theme was changed using the `Tizen.NUI.StyleManager.Get().StyleChanged` event.
-If there is a need to perform the action when the new theme is loaded, you can use the following example code:
+To get a notification when the used theme is changed, you can register an event handler for the `StyleChanged` event as the following code:

 ```
-Tizen.NUI.StyleManager.Get().StyleChanged += OnStyleChange
+Tizen.NUI.StyleManager.Get().StyleChanged += OnStyleChanged

 private void OnStyleChanged(object sender, Tizen.NUI.StyleManager.StyleChangedEventArgs args)
 {